arnav7-cris/Wildlife-project/README.md

 # Wildlife-project
-Your project **“Wildlife Sighting Management System”** is a database-driven application that helps track and manage wildlife sightings across different locations.
-It allows users to record sightings, view species data, and automatically generate alerts for endangered species using triggers, all through a simple and interactive Streamlit dashboard.
+**“Wildlife Sighting Management System”** is used to record and track animals seen by forest rangers.
+It helps manage details like species, location, and date of sightings, and also shows alerts automatically when an endangered animal is spotted .
+This is all shown through an easy to use web page .